+- 1. Great Day-Pentecost

+- 2. Great Place-Jerusalem

-3. Great Crowd-Seventeen nationalities
+- Great Crowd-Seventeen nationalities

-4. Great Sermon-Salvation from sin
+- 4. Great Sermon-Salvation from sin

-5. Great Question-What to do to be saved
+- 5. Great Question-What to do to be saved

-6. Great Answer-Repent and be baptized for the re-
+- Great Answer-Repent and be baptized for the remission of sins

-7. Great Result-About three thousand saved. -Bible Briefs
+- 7. Great Result-About three thousand saved.

+-Bible Briefs